Three new COVID-19 deaths at nursing homes; preschool becomes COVID-19 cluster - Salisbury Post

 Two deaths were reported at Trinity Oaks Health and Rehab along with one death at Accordius Health.
 That amounts to 49 deaths from local congregate care facilities, with 12 from sites that currently have outbreaks.
 The average age among the deaths remains at 81.

-A total of 411 COVID-19 positives have occurred local nursing homes.
+A total of 411 COVID-19 positives have occurred at local nursing homes.
 State data show Trinity Oaks Health and Rehab continues to be the site of the largest local outbreak, as 39 employees and 42 residents have tested positive.
 Local data omits one of those residents.

 St. Peter’s Lutheran Church Preschool, located in eastern Rowan, was the newest addition to active school clusters or congregate outbreaks on Tuesday.
 There, four positive employees and three positive children were reported.
 North Hills Christian School, with five positive employees, remains an active outbreak.